zvineyard/pyrocms-wordpress-import/README.md

 While this module imports pages, it doesn't keep track of their hierarchy (parent vs. child).

-Page content is not being added to the database.

 This module does not currently transfer draft posts from WordPress to PyroCMS.

 This module does not copy images from WordPress posts or pages.